absmach/supermq-docs/docs/api.md

 }
 ```

-You can also use <user_token> so that the new user has an owner for example:
+You can also use <user_token> so that the owner of the new user is the one identified by the <user_token> for example:

 ```bash
 curl -s -S -i -X POST -H "Content-Type: application/json" -H "Authorization: Bearer $USER_TOKEN" http://localhost/users -d '{"credentials": {"identity": "john.doe2@email.com", "secret": "12345678"}}'